nsmryan/work/notes.md

 This might be okay.

 If so, just return targets from wrk\_main.
-May link them or return an array.
+May link them or return an array. currently returned targets do nothing. then could be used to feed into other targets in the future.

 ### Object Files